Updated · Jan 27, 2023

 - An identity is stolen every 2 seconds.

-- The most common targets of identity theft are people of age 30-39.
+- The most common targets of identity theft are people age 30-39.

 - Identity thieves have stolen $16.8 billion from U.S. customers.

-- In the U.S. over 16.7 million have become victims of identity fraud at some point.
+- More than 14.4 million U.S. citizens become victims of identity fraud at some point.

-- More than one million children have had their identities stolen in 2017.
+- More than one million children have had their identities stolen.

 In the article below I will give you some tips on how to stay out of these statistics.
-I will emphasize on the digital protection, because we are TECH jury.
+I will emphasize on digital protection.
 But since we all live parallelly in the digital and physical world, I will point out some helpful ideas on how to be safe in the latter, too.

 Let’s get it started: